camunda-community-hub/zeebe-cherry-runtime/README.md

 It provides
 * Administrative pages
-  * to monitor the activity of connectors/workers: speed, number of execution
+  * to monitor the activity of connectors/workers: speed, number of executions
   * To stop/restart the execution

 * A connector can be uploaded